-Lighting Switch-Off Many schools have the benefit of large windows enabling adequate natural daylight to enter rooms.
+Switching Off Lights Many schools have the benefit of large windows enabling adequate natural daylight to enter rooms.
 Despite this, lights are often left on when not required and window space may be obstructed with posters and displays of pupils’ work, which reduces the amount of daylight.
-The steps below will help you to make best use of natural daylight, reducing your reliance on artificial lighting.
+The steps below will help you to make best use of natural daylight to reduce your reliance on artificial lighting.
 Use these suggestions to help write a school policy on switching off lights.

-Each class will have a lighting monitor who will monitor the lighting in their classroom.
+Each class should have a lighting monitor who will monitor the lighting in their classroom.

-The Eco Team will do spot checks throughout the term.
+Ask your Eco Team to do spot checks throughout the term.

-The Eco Team will report to the Headteacher about areas where lights are being left on.
+Get your Eco Team to report to the Headteacher about areas where lights are being left on.

-The policy will be reviewed on a regular basis by the Headteacher and the Site Manager.
+Review your policy and progress on a regular basis involving the Headteacher and the Site Manager.

 Ensure that windows are clear of displays, posters and furniture to allow the maximum amount of natural light.

 Nominate a pupil per classroom to act as the lighting monitor.